Andy-Pham-72/banking-system/README.md

 ```
 shell> msiexec /i mysql-connector-python-VER-pyPYVER.msi
 ```

+## Future works:
+* I want to add more features for the banking system; for example:
+    - `Search Menu` (using account number, email, phone number, first name, or last name to list the corresponding customer information),
+    - `Daily and Monthly Reports` to show the updated account information,
+    - `Account Adjustment` to change or update account information by using the account number.
+    - `Payment Method` to save the transaction payment record with different types of payment (Visa, Master, Paypal).

 ## Any code comments and suggestions are very welcome!
 If you have any question please reach me out through my personal email: [aqpham@gmail.com]